Yavuz Selim Mosque: Interior

 The interior plan of the mosque is a simple square room, 24.5 m on each side, covered by a shallow dome 32.5 m in height.
 As with the Hagia Sophia, the dome is much shallower than a full hemisphere.
 The windows are decorated with lunette panels of polychrome cuerda seca tiles.
 To the north and south of the main room, domed passages led to four small domed rooms, which were intended to function as hospices for traveling dervishes.

 Tombs

 Located in the garden behind the mosque and overlooking the Golden Horn is the türbe of Sultan Selim I which was completed in 1523.
 The building is externally octagonal, and has a porch decorated with panels of tiles of unique design.

-A second octagonal türbe with a long inscription carved into the stonework of the exterior contains the tombs of four children of Suleiman the Magnificent.
+A second octagonal türbe with a long inscription carved into the stonework of the exterior contains the tombs of three sons of Suleiman the Magnificent (Mahmud, Murad and Abdullah) and two daughters of Selim I (Hafize Hafsa and Hatice).
 It dates from 1556, and is attributed to Mimar Sinan.
 The third türbe in the garden is that of Sultan Abdülmecid I, built shortly before his death in 1861.